 Higher education is in the midst of a revolution.
 Technology has already changed the way we organize and live our lives, and higher education is scurrying to adapt to the rapidity of the digital age.
 This course investigates the current forces accelerating change in traditional higher education, conducts research to determine what a transformed learning environment could be, and promotes the need for higher education to take the lead in realizing a new vision for teaching and learning.

-EdD - Teacher Leadership Courses
+EdD - Instructional Leadership Courses

 EDDL 613 (3)